genomicsclass/leanpub/manuscript/getting_started.md

 ## Installing RStudio

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course1/getting_started.Rmd](https://github.com/genomicsclass/labs/tree/master/course1/getting_started.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/getting_started.Rmd).

 The next step is to install RStudio.
 Technically you can run all the code shown here without installing RStudio, but we highly recommend this integrated development environment (IDE).
 Instructions are [here](http://www.rstudio.com/products/rstudio/download/) and for Windows we have special [instructions](https://github.com/genomicsclass/windows).

 ## Learn R Basics

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course1/getting_started.Rmd](https://github.com/genomicsclass/labs/tree/master/course1/getting_started.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/getting_started.Rmd).

 The first homework assignment is to complete an R tutorial to familiarize yourself with the basics of programming and R syntax.
 If you are already familiar you can skip to the next section.